sablier-labs/docs/docs/reference/06-errors.md

 ## Background

-Sablier protocols handle errors with the convenient and gas-efficient [custom error syntax](https://blog.soliditylang.org/2021/04/21/custom-errors) introduced in Solidity v0.8.4.
+The Sablier Protocol handles errors with the convenient and gas-efficient [custom error syntax](https://blog.soliditylang.org/2021/04/21/custom-errors) introduced in Solidity v0.8.4.

 The error data encoding is identical to the ABI encoding used for functions, e.g.: